 Many users say that savory flavors are also an option.
 Recommendations include cayenne powder for some heat, curry powder for a more complex flavor profile, and even bouillon cubes.
 Mixing cayenne pepper into the cocoa powder gives you a sweet and spicy mix.

-Huel also sells its Flavor Boosts in five flavors: chocolate, strawberry, banana, cappuccino, and chocolate mint.
-These Flavor Boosts are available for $9 each and come with enough to flavor your drinks about 75 times.
+Huel also sells its Flavor Boosts in a variety of flavors, including chocolate, strawberry, banana, berry, mocha, apple cinnamon, pumpkin spice, salted caramel, peanut butter, vanilla, cappuccino, and chocolate mint.
+These Flavor Boosts are available for $8 each and come with enough to flavor your drinks about 75 times.
 This gives you more control over the flavors and their strength, and it prevents you from having to buy full pouches.

 Add your flavor choices before mixing the shake for best results.